Polinez/Polinez/README.md

 ---

 ### 🌟 About Me:
-- 🎓 Currently studying at University of Economics in Katowice
+- 🎓 Currently studying at the University of Economics in Katowice
 - 💻 Passionate about Python and Cybersecurity
 - 🚀 Exploring machine learning